Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/05_Exercises_1.md

 The file `mpi_omp_hello.c` is a hybrid MPI and OpenMP C program that sends a message from each thread in each MPI rank.
-It is basically a simplified version of the programs found in the `lumi-CPEtools` modules that can be used to quickly check the core assignement in a hybrid MPI and OpenMP job (see later in this tutorial).
+It is basically a simplified version of the programs found in the `lumi-CPEtools` modules that can be used to quickly check the core assignment in a hybrid MPI and OpenMP job (see later in this tutorial).
 It is again just a CPU-based program.

 Compile the program with your favourite C compiler on LUMI.